jfoot/Bus-Departure-Board/README.md

 Live Departure boards is a selection of different Python programs capable of replicating a live bus or rail departure board for any bus stop or train station (or tube station) in the UK.

+*Not all regions will provide live data and data quality may vary region to region.
+Some regions may charge for Live data, however, Scheduled/Timetabled data is free in all regions.*

 ## Project Resources

 * Full information on how to use the programs can be found in the